BHM-Bob/LazyDock/docs/scripts/ana_interaction.md

   - plip: 'all', 'Hydrophobic Interactions', 'Hydrogen Bonds', 'Water Bridges', 'Salt Bridges', 'pi-Stacking', 'pi-Cation Interactions', 'Halogen Bonds', 'Metal Complexes'
 - `--cutoff` (float): The distance cutoff for interaction calculation.
 Default is 4.
 - `--output-style` (str): The output style.
 Currently, only 'receptor' is supported, which outputs in the format 'resn resi distance'.
+- `--hydrogen-atom-only` (flag): only consider hydrogen bond acceptor and donor atoms, this only works when method is pymol.
+Default is False.

 ### Behavior
 The `simple-analysis` command processes the input receptor and ligand files or directories, calculates the interactions based on the specified method and mode, and outputs the results in the specified format.
 If a batch directory is provided, it will process all sub-folders containing docking result files.